 Students who are from the North Battleford region (Rural Municipality of North Battleford) are eligible to apply for this option.

 Students will complete years 1-3 of the SCBScN program in Saskatoon; students who are admitted to this option must complete year 4 in North Battleford.
+Students accepted to this site are automatically enrolled in the December Exit, which is a 3.5 year exit route.
+Year 4 of the program is completed in North Battleford from May to December, following the completion of year 3 courses.

 Upper Year Admission is for applicants who have completed a practical nursing, psychiatric nursing or have completed 9 credit hours or more of nursing courses at a recognized post-secondary institution or nursing program.